-- No real property may be occupied or used and no existing use of real property may be changed until a certificate of occupancy has been issued by the Building Official. - ii.
-The Building Official may not issue a certificate of occupancy prior to the issuance of a certificate of zoning compliance. - iii.
-The Building Official may not issue a final certificate of occupancy development that does not comply to the following: - a). plans submitted for a development review application; - b). plans submitted for an approved discretionary or administrative permit; and - c). conditions attached to any discretionary or administrative permit.
+- i.
+No real property may be occupied or used and no existing use of real property may be changed until a certificate of occupancy has been issued by the Building Official. - The Building Official may not issue a certificate of occupancy prior to the issuance of a certificate of zoning compliance. - iii.
+The Building Official may not issue a final certificate of occupancy development that does not comply to the following: - a). plans submitted for a development review application; - b). plans submitted for an approved discretionary or administrative permit; and i.
+The Building Official reviews and approves all applications for a certificate of occupancy.